2 \pi-grafting and complex projective structures, I: Bilipschitz curves on pleated surfaces

-\begin{proof} For each point $y \in m$, $\Phi_m\iv(y)$, is a totally geodesic hyperplan in $\h^3$ orthogonal to $m$.
-Then $\h^3$ is foliated by such hyperplanes.
-Since $Area_{\h^2}(\ld) = 0$ is $\beta|l$ is differentiable almost everywhere.
-By (ii), the curve $\beta_L|l$ stays in a small neighborhood of $m$ and $\dl$-orthogonally intersects this foliation of $\h^3$ at almost every point at $x$.
-By taking sufficiently small $\ep > 0$, we have the corollary. \end{proof}
+\begin{proof}[Proof of corollary] For each point $y \in m$, $\Phi_m\iv(y)$ is the hyperbolic lane in $\h^3$ orthogonal to $m$.
+Then $\h^3$ is foliated by the hyperplanes.
+Since $\Area_{\h^2}(\ld) = 0$, $\beta|l$ is differentiable almost everywhere.
+By Proposition \ref{8-14-1} (ii), the curve $\beta_L|l$ stays in a small neighborhood of $m$ and $\epsilon$-orthogonally intersects the hyperplanes of $\h^3$ at almost every point of $l$.
+If $\delta > 0$ is sufficiently small, at almost every point on $l$, the ratio of the lengths of the tangent vector along $\beta_L\vert l$ and of its $\Phi_m$-image is bounded by $ (1 + \epsilon)$. \end{proof}